cmike444/microhomology/README.md

 This gem uses [BioRuby](https://rubygems.org/gems/bio) to easily obtain compliment pairs and traverse forward or reverse strands.

+View the regular expression for each microhomology techique [here](lib/microhomology/strategies.rb).
+To add to this list, please follow the contributing guildines below.

 ## Installation

 Add this line to your application's Gemfile: